 What is document automation software?

-Document automation software handles the creation, routing, signing, and storage of documents without manual rekeying or email chains.
+Document automation software eliminates manual document creation, routing, and signing by automatically generating forms, mapping data, and collecting signatures through programmatic workflows.
 At minimum, you get templates, data mapping, and some form of approval workflow.
 More capable platforms add PDF generation, embedded e-signatures, and REST APIs for integrating document steps directly into your application.

 Legal frameworks shape what you need from these tools.
 In the US, the ESIGN Act and UETA require intent to sign, consent to electronic business, association of the signature with the record, and record retention.
 In the EU, eIDAS defines three signature levels: simple, advanced, and qualified.
 Your tool choice should match the compliance bar your industry sets.